-O.D. anodized aluminum case fits 4" or larger wells.
+CASE: The V2 corrosion and rustproof PVC case fits 4" or larger wells.

-Motor: Low current draw permanent magnet, ball bearing drive, 2,000 hour brush life.
+MOTOR: Low current draw permanent magnet, ball bearing drive, 2,000 hour brush life.

-Pump Head: Positive displacement, duplex diaphragm design tolerates passage of small foreign particles and can be run dry without damage.
+PUMP HEAD: Positive displacement, duplex diaphragm design tolerates passage of small foreign particles and can be run dry without damage.

 This is a Lift/Amps/Flow Chart for the Flojet pump model used in the 24 Volt Submersible Pumps.
 For 12 Volt Pumps, the lift and GPM Flow is the same but the amperage rating is double.

 |LIFT IN FEET

 PREFACE: This document is intended as a general guide to understanding the installation and operation of the Submersible/Flojet Pump Unit.
 It does not contain complete information regarding safe and proper plumbing and electrical practice as well as information regarding the differing conditions of specific installations.
 If in doubt, proceed with caution and/or seek professional assistance.